 I'll let them speak for themselves.

 piece of our life right now.
 I need people to know that he is funny, smart, creative, energetic, and loving.
 Being a child with autism doesn’t make him any less important or interesting that his neurotypical peers.
 As a mom, I want people to keep inviting us over, keep texting ridiculous things your kids say.
 Just because my kid happens to have autism doesn’t mean I just want to talk about that.
 It’s really an important part of our lives but not the only thing.
 I have three other children, our family is kick ass.
 Autism is just a small piece of our lives. "

-He doesn’t look autistic,' 'But he’s so smart,' 'But he’s so verbal...'
+He doesn’t ,' 'But he’s so smart,' 'But he’s so verbal...'
 My recent 'favorite,' though, was [someone] who asked if my son attends 'regular school.'
 There is such a long list.
 And the looks when we try to attend events, and the lack of invites to parties and get-togethers.... really there is so much more..." look autistic

 He wants to be involved.
 He wants to have friends.
 He just shows it differently.
 He’s so smart, and he knows more than an outsider looking in will give him credit for.
 These kids want to be involved in the community, too.
 Invite them over, eat lunch with them at school.
 Even if your kids are the ones doing all the talking.
 And moms, talk to us autism mamas.
 It takes a village to raise a neurotypical kid, it takes a country to raise a child with autism.
 We need the support of others in the community, too."

 my son can be social.
 He loves his friends and he loves going to school.
 He is so smart and literally remembers everything even [from] well before he was verbal.
 He also is a badass.
 I feel that he looks at the goals that his therapists set for him like, 'Don’t believe me?
 Just watch.'
 He loves his big brother so much and wants to play with him and his friends and wants people to give him a chance.
 He loves so hard.
 The worst things that I hear, 'He doesn’t look like he has autism,' or 'But he’ll look in my eyes!'
 And I wish others would shut up and stop before they speak.
 Autism looks different for every single person!"

 an autistic child having a meltdown or having a behavior is just that: a meltdown and/or behavior.
 The child is separate from such.
 He is not just being bad.
 They don't do what they do because they want attention; they can't regulate their body and what information their receiving.
 My son is amazing, smart, kind, and loving, but he also can have moments where he is punching and hitting and yelling and screaming... and when it's over it needs to be over.
 Don't judge.
 Be accepting and be kind because you may have no idea what a child or mom is dealing with!"

 explained that your kid has autism is blasphemy.
 Never say that.
 Autism is only a small part of a whole person and don’t underestimate what a child with autism is capable of.
 Their minds are complex and they will surprise the crap out of you at every turn."

 spectrum disorder' means that each affected person will present with varying degrees of severity.
 My son does not present as 'classically autistic.'
 His symptoms are 'milder' but it doesn’t mean he doesn’t struggle to function in this world.
 When he’s stressed or overwhelmed he completely disengages and stops participating in the world around him.
 It doesn’t mean he doesn’t want friends.
 It means he needs time before he’s ready to rejoin us.
 Some adults don’t recognize this because he’s not a squeaky wheel child causing major outbursts and thus minimize his challenges as, 'Oh he’s going to be fine, I don’t know why you’re worried.'